1 February 2010

 I’ve learned that if you want to develop on the iPhone, it really pays to have a basic understanding of file and data formats, conversion, recording, and which APIs to use when.

-This article is the first in a three-part series covering audio topics of interest to the iPhone developer.
+This audio tutorial is the first in a three-part Audio Tutorial series covering audio topics of interest to the iPhone developer.
 In this article, we’ll start by covering file and data formats.

-(Jump to Part 2 or Part 3 in the series.)
+(Jump to Part 2 or Part 3 in the Audio Tutorial series.)

 File Formats and Data Formats, Oh My!